 Wolf Trap’s Face of America 2003 celebrated the 100th anniversary of the first powered flight of the Wright Brothers by following their adventures from Ohio to North Carolina.
-We also honored the contributions of the Tuskegee Airmen, World War II African-American military pilots.
+It also honored the contributions of the Tuskegee Airmen, World War II African-American military pilots.

 2002: Mammoth Cave National Park

 Through bluegrass music and innovative dance, Wolf Trap went on a thrilling journey in 2002 to the center of the earth, in the heart of Kentucky's bluegrass country.
 Mammoth Cave is the longest recorded cave system in the world, with more than 336 miles of explored and mapped land.
 It is accented by the scenic river valleys of the Green and Nolin Rivers and a section of South Central Kentucky.
 Face of America went deep underground to explore rock carved long ago by rushing water into massive underground caverns.